 Things to Keep in Mind

-- Some parents have found using petroleum jelly or ointments to be beneficial.
+- Petroleum jelly is often recommended for cradle cap.
 However, baby oil is not very helpful or necessary.
-In fact, many parents tend to use unperfumed baby oil or mineral oil and do nothing else.
-Doing so allows scales to build up on the scalp, particularly over the soft spot on the back of the head, or fontanelle.
+Using unperfumed baby oil or mineral oil, without a specially formulated shampoo allows scales to build up on the scalp, particularly over the soft spot on the back of the head, or fontanelle.

 - Your doctor may also prescribe a cortisone cream or lotion.
-In most cases, once the condition has improved, you can prevent it from recurring.
+Cradle cap often improves after the application of these treatments and is less likely to recur if you continue preventive measures.
 To do this, simply continue with frequent hair washings and use a mild baby shampoo.

 FAQ’s about Cradle Cap Shampoos